How do I register for an internship?

 These positions are PAID and competitive.

-The I2I program is designed to provide year-long internships to current students while providing transformational professional and educational experiences that directly relate to educational and career goals.
+The I2I program is designed to provide year-long internships to current students while providing transformational professional and educational experiences that directly relate to career goals.
 Students have the option of earning academic credit and should consult with their program and academic advisor for details on degree planning.
 All students selected for these internships must have a faculty advisor with whom they meet with on a regular basis, regardless of whether they are earning academic credit or not.

 For more information, contact Dawn Williams in The Career Development Center.